Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 Who Is the Phoenix Suns’ 6th Man?

-Collin Gillespie is being eyed as a potential sixth man for the Phoenix Suns, with odds set at +7000.
-Gillespie signed with the Suns in July 2024 and appeared in 33 games, averaging 5.9 points, 2.4 rebounds, and 2.4 assists per game.
-The guard has proven to be a reliable bench contributor, and through his last ten games this season, he’s averaging 11.9 points, 4.7 assists, and 4.6 rebounds, highlighting his all-around offensive impact.
+As mentioned above, Collin Gillespie is the front runner for Sixth Man of the Year on the Suns, with odds set at +4000.
+He signed with Phoenix in July 2024 and appeared in 33 games, averaging 5.9 points, 2.4 rebounds, and 2.4 assists per game.
+This season, Gillespie has emerged as a reliable bench contributor, averaging 13.1 points, 4.8 assists, and 3.8 rebounds, highlighting his all-around offensive impact.

 If you're considering betting on Gillespie to win NBA awards like the sixth man award (or on the Suns to win the Finals or the West), make sure to use the best Arizona sportsbook promos available today.
 While we are in the offseason, not all sportsbooks will include all odds.